Phileosopher/commonplace/mind-creativity.md

 The very essence of an idea in our minds represents a new [value](values.md) for us.
 From the point we recognize it, we treat that value as a separate existence from everything else, even when it's a vague abstraction against an [unknown](unknown.md) setting.

+[Chaos](unknown.md) and constraint is crucial for creativity, so a perfectly [ordered](understanding-certainty.md) or wealthy society wouldn't permit it.
+However, a [perfect society](politics-perfectsociety.md) *would* have enough chaos to keep us [engaged](meaning.md), and the middle and upper-middle of most societies' [social classes](classes.md) are typically poor enough to have plenty of constraints to find [reasons](purpose.md) to be clever.

+The formation of most works regarded as "masterpieces" were simply cleverness mixed with constraints:

+- Jazz solos were designed to extend the length of a song after the "written" part of a song ran out and the dancers wanted to keep going.
+This is also how the club/house music genre came into existence.
+- The role of DJ was to hide the fact that different songs' beats per minute (BPM) had to have a fractional relationship to each other (e.g., 60 BPM versus 90 or 120 BPM) or the song would [feel](mind-feelings.md) off-tempo.
+- The movie "Jaws" built a *lot* of dramatic tension about the shark attacking because the mechanical shark kept breaking down.

+APPLICATION: If a work wasn't created from constraints, it was created from [new technology](technology.md) and new [trends](trends.md):

+- Around 1900, concert audiences weren't allowed to eat, shout, and chat during a performance.
+Once this convention was established, composers could explore very quiet themes in their music.
+- Once music could be recorded (and re-recorded) it started to become dramatically more complex.
+- Popular music in the 1970's has been regarded as relatively lackluster, but once the synthesizer came out (which created sound waves using [mathematical formulas](math.md) in [computers](computers.md)) the 1980's experienced an explosion of new sounds and new styles.
+- In the early 2010's, once television shows were freed from the time-based constraints of 25 or 50-minute blocks (to accommodate for commercials on an hourly schedule), they were able to explore more aspects of the visual medium than previously possible.

 We tend to create various [stories](stories.md) off that initial value, particularly if we [believe](understanding-certainty.md), even a little bit, that it can become [reality](reality.md).
 We'll attach [purposes](purpose.md) and [hopes](imagination.md) to it to solidify its "realness", and will act when the [decision](decisions.md) is worth the [risk](socialrisk.md).

 Along with this inward mental experience, we can also [send](people-conversation.md) an inaccurate copy of that value to others.
 To do this well is the art of [influence](power-influence.md), and the experience has specifically [religious](religion.md) [patterns](symbols.md) incorporated into it.
 Since that second person has completely unrelated [specializations](jobs-specialization.md) and [understanding](understanding.md), that person (or others beyond them) can often [create](creations.md) *more* than the person who had the idea in the first place.

 While the idea may [feel](mind-feelings.md) complete in our mind, it never really is due to the limits of [how we can understand things](understanding.md).
 Converting the idea into a [finished work](creations.md) is even more imcomplete due to the constraints of [physics](reality.md).
 Therefore, it's impossible to fully depict or express an abstracted form, and we must settle for "good enough".

+APPLICATION: We can [foster creativity](mind-creativity-how.md) in ourselves by working to understand our problem alongside unexplored connections with that problem.
+The best way to form these connections is to possess as diverse a range of experience as humanly possible.

 However, once a value is communicated, in whatever form it takes, it spreads out as a small [trend](trends.md) proportional to its [influence](power-influence.md) in others' minds to re-share it, with micro-trends spinning off it in proportion to how much people dwell on the idea.